Citillara/tabletop/dnd/5e/generaltharizdun-sacrifice.md

 - The success range for the consequence roll is based on the cumulative bonuses from the initial skill checks.
 - The ritual's complexity and the dire consequences of failure highlight the risks involved in dealing with such powerful and unpredictable forces.

-This rule aims to provide a structured yet flexible framework for handling sacrifices, encouraging strategic thinking and role-playing while underscoring the inherent dangers of meddling with dark powers beyond mortal ken.

 ---

 ## **The Devil**